 - an outstanding command of their native language and at least two foreign languages.

-Before you begin your studies, we recommend you to spend some time abroad to improve your language skills and enhance your cultural knowledge.
+Before you begin your studies, we recommend you spend some time abroad to improve your language skills and enhance your cultural knowledge.

-|Programme start: Spring semester 2019|
+|Programme start: Spring semester 2025|

-|Linguistics test (resit date)||10 November 2018|
+|Language test (resit date)||2 November 2024|

 The MA in Applied Linguistics specialisation in Conference Interpreting received unconditional accreditation from the Federal Office for Professional Education and Technology (precursor of SERI) in 2012.